ECC-BFMC/Documentation/source/racetrack.rst

 Pedestrian
 ''''''''''

-On the race track there will be a pedestrian crossing one of the crosswalks during the run and one crossing on an unsignaled space on the map (if the team choses to have it)
+On the race track there will be a human-like pedestrian doll crossing one of the crosswalks during the run and one crossing on an unsignaled space on the map (if the team choses to have it)